Monthly Challenge for September, 2022: Preptember! Get open source ready.

 Maintainers

-Preparing your open source project for contributions is one of the best ways to create a community of contributors that last beyond Hacktoberfest.
+Preparing your open source project for contributions is one of the best ways to create a community of contributors that lasts beyond Hacktoberfest.
 Your repository should have a clear path for communication, a good explanation of how to run the project, and clear issues.
-Our guide will help you to not only prepare your project, but to be added to the list of Virtual Coffee endorsed projects for our Hacktoberfest Initiative.
+Our guide will help you prepare your project and be added to the list of Virtual Coffee endorsed projects for our Hacktoberfest Initiative.

 Contributors